LemoFoundationLtd/lemo-core-sdk/README.md

     - `symbol` Asset identification
     - `description` Basic information of assets
     - `suggesteGasLimit` Suggested gas limit.
 It is like the `gasLimit` field in transaction.
 The default is 60000
-    - `stop` Whether to stop all actions of the asset.
-The default is `false`.
-Set it to `true` can stop all the assets other than the query operation
+    - `freeze` Whether to freeze asset.
+The default is false.
+Set it to true will stop all actions about the asset except query operations

 <a name="data-asset-category"></a>